Patient Information

 Typically, routine eye exams are followed by a lens and frame fitting session.
 The frequency of routine exams is once per year or once every two years, depending on the vision insurance plan and the coverage you have.
 Your vision insurance, like VSP or EyeMed, would be used for these routine eye exams.

-Medical Eye Exam: The main purpose of a medical eye exam is the diagnosis and treatment of an eye disease, like glaucoma, age-related macular degeneration, cataracts, or chronic systemic conditions such as diabetes.
+Medical Eye Exam: The main purpose of a medical eye exam is to diagnosis and treatment an eye disease, like glaucoma, age-related macular degeneration, cataracts, or chronic systemic conditions such as diabetes.

 These exams, also called comprehensive exams, are a more detailed and in-depth evaluation of your eye health and may even require additional testing during your visit.
 The frequency of a medical eye exam is determined by your Ophthalmologist.
 Your medical health insurance would be used during these exams.